 Technically, a slice happens when you have an out-to-in swing path with an open clubface relative to the path.

 So to fix the slice, we need to address the open clubface at impact.
-The open clubface can be caused be a variety of things:
+The open clubface can be caused be a variety of things including:

 Discussing in detail or fixing any of those issues are outside the scope of this article but wanted to give you an idea of what’s going on.
-But, if you find yourself with this dreaded slice.
-You have two options:
+But, if you find yourself with this dreaded slice, you have two options:

 - Buy a new driver that yields a draw or minimize the slice.
-The average golfer can call on today’s new line of drivers to help control their slice.
-Keep reading.
+The average golfer can call on today’s new line of drivers in 2020 to help control their slice.

 Driver Technology to Help Slicers: Offset

 The reaon I explained more about the slice is so that you can understand what to look for in new equipment.
-Since slicers have trouble getting the club faced closed at impact.
-Club manufacturers have given them an edge by creating drivers that are “offset”.
+Since slicers have trouble getting the clubface closed at impact, club manufacturers have given them an edge by creating drivers that are “offset”.

-In an offset driver, the club face is not aligned directly with the shaft.
-Instead it is set back slightly from the neck or hosel.
+With this type of driver, the clubface is not aligned directly with the shaft.
+Instead, it is set back slightly from the neck or hosel.
 I’ll be honest, it looks very different than a standard golf club but who cares what it looks like if it helps you hit it straighter.

-When a slicer hits their normal shot the offset gives the club face a fraction more time to get square before impact.
+When a slicer hits their normal shot, the offset gives the club face a fraction more time to get square before impact.
 This can limit slicing off the tee and help you find more fairways to shoot lower scores.

-Of course, if you have perfect a swing that has your club on plane then using an offset driver will cause you to hit the ball with a closed club face.
-Creating a face angle at impact that is closed will result in a hook.
+Of course, if you have perfect a swing that has your club on plane, then using an offset club will cause you to hit the ball with a closed club face.
+Creating a face angle at impact that is closed will result in a hook as mentioned before.

 Shifting the Weight in the Driver to Control Your Slice